-I’m at the point on Tom King’s BATMAN run where it’s a like-hate relationship.
-I like what he’s doing (one minute), and then hate it the next.
+I’m at the point on Tom King’s (writer) BATMAN run where it’s a like-hate relationship.
+I either like what he’s doing (one minute), and then hate it the next.
 This issue was one of those where I wasn’t going to bother checking it out, but the immense fan reaction to it had me scratching my head, “Hmmm, am I missing something glorious here?”

 I look back on King’s last arc for this title, and I was left both disappointed and not surprised.
 Not surprised in the sense that it basically confirms my original prediction of this whole “She said yes” as a bit of a cash grab, which is backed by the prolonged way it’s being handled.
 And of course I was disappointed because there was a gigantic missed opportunity by not killing off a major character and allowing a story to spin out of it.